 Celucien L. Joseph, PhD

-Dr. Joseph is an educator.
-As an educator, he is passionate about teaching and enjoys serving people through teaching.
+Dr. Joseph is a passionate teacher.
+As an educator, he is passionate about teaching and enjoys serving people through teaching and role modelling (“othermothering”).
 He teaches to foster understanding, human growth, and spiritual transformation.
 As a professor, “I teach to mentor and empower students so that they would be able to cultivate good citizenship and positive human relations and interactions, develop higher aims in life, and successfully attain their life goals and dreams.”
 His writings engage culture, the world of ideas, and faith.
-It is his goal to honor God and glorify Christ through his scholarship.
 As he has remarked, “I do not see any contradiction for an individual to be a devoted Christian or follower of Christ and produce good and critical scholarship to advance greater knowledge and understanding in one’s academic discipline–i.e. history, philosophy, literature, theology, psychology, mathematics, gender studies, race, political science, etc.– and foster more promising and uplifting human relations and societal progress; however, such scholarship should never divorce (or should not have to divorce) the life of the mind and the life of faith.”
 Dr. Joseph also stated, “I’m a writer and scholar who works through the means of academic research and writing not to just analyze the human condition and diagnose the plight of humanity; I’m very intentional about using my academic expertise to heal the world, to restore hope, and to uphold human dignity.

 Dr. Joseph received his B.A. from The Baptist College of Florida.
 He holds an M.A. in French language and literature from the University of Louisville (Louisville, KY).
 In addition, he holds an Advanced Master of Divinity (M.Div) in Biblical and Theological Studies, from The Southern Baptist Theological Seminary (Louisville, KY), and a Master of Theology (Th.M.) in New Testament, from Southwestern Baptist Theological Seminary (Fort Worth, TX).
 He received his Doctor of Philosophy (PhD) from the University of Texas at Dallas (Richardson, TX), where he studied Literary Studies with an emphasis in African American Intellectual History, Caribbean Culture and Literature, and African American Literature.
 Professor Joseph’s second PhD in Systematic Theology and Christian Ethics is from the University of Pretoria (Pretoria, South Africa).
 He has done additional studies in Religious Studies and the Humanities at the University of Louisville.